Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Misinformed Clues: 4/5
 **Very Good - Exceeds expectations**

-The misinformed clues are effective.
-Clue 1, while related to the concept, is vague enough to apply to the choices, creating productive doubt.
-Clue 2 also works effectively, as 'company' is one of the choices.
+The first misinformed clue related to the economy is vague enough to apply to the economy but could also apply to a country.
+The second clue about a company could also apply to a country.
+They create good productive ambiguity.

 ✅ Strengths:
 - Attempt to create ambiguity